 The transmission engages.

 Not really surprising when you pair a much more powerful engine than a UTV engine with a light vehicle.
 You know, in Japan these are legally capped at a max 770lb load.
-But that's just their law, and it could be something to do with mini trucks being allowed to drive up to 60 miles per hour on their street.
-But the fact is that you can keep going up to around 1700lbs and these scrappy little fighters will just suck it up and haul it.
+But that’s just their law, nothing to do with the laws of physics and engineering.
+The fact is that you can keep going up to around 1700lbs and these scrappy little fighters will just suck it up and haul it.
 With UTVs managing between just 1300 and 1500lbs, the mini trucks have a considerable advantage.

 5. So, Mini Trucks Tow, They Haul … But Can The Dump?